Chapter 3 Using R Markdown

 ```

 The most common and useful chunk options are shown below.
 Note that they all have a default value.
-For example, eval tells R markdown whether the code within the block should be run.
+For example, eval tells R Markdown whether the code within the block should be run.
 It’s default option is TRUE, so by default any code in a chunk will be run when you knit your document.
 If you don’t want that code to be run, but still displayed, you would set eval = FALSE.
 Another example would be setting echo = FALSE which allows the code to run, but the code won’t be displayed on the output document (the outputs will still be displayed though); useful for creating clean documents with plots only (i.e. lab reports…).

 option default effect